TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 `http://localhost/index.php?id=123&amp;tx_sjroffers_pi1[organization]=5&amp;tx_sjroffers_pi1[action]=new&amp;tx_sjroffers_pi1[controller]=Offer`

-Extbase instantiates the :php:`Organization `Object which is mapped to the Argument :php:`$organization,` just as it was the case with the :php:`Offer` object in the method :php:`showAction()`.
-In the URL is no information (yet) though, which value the Argument :php:`$newOffer` shall have.
+Extbase instantiates the :php:`Organization `Object mapped to the Argument :php:`$organization,` just as it was the case with the :php:`Offer` object in the method :php:`showAction()`.
+In the URL, there is no information (yet), though, which value the Argument :php:`$newOffer` shall have.
 So the default value (:php:`=null`) set in the method signature is used.
 With these Arguments, the controller passes the further processing to the method :php:`newAction()`.